Best thermal cameras iMore 2021

 It used to be that you needed to purchase a thermal camera based on your specific needs.
 Hunters would use one type of camera, and contractors were drawn to another.
-The best thermal camera, the Seek Thermal Reveal, works well on a variety of jobs.
+The best thermal camera, the Seek Thermal RevealPRO, works well on a variety of jobs.

 If you're a hunter, you'll love that the RevealPRO can spot an animal up to 500 feet away and capture that image on a micro SD card.
 Contractors, plumbers, photographers, and those who enjoy DIY work will dig the Reveal's small size and the clear, accurate picture output.
 The built-in LED light is also a nice touch.

 You will have to give the CompactPRO access to your location, camera, and microphone, which is my only gripe.
-If that doesn't bother you, this rugged, well-made thermal camera will serve you well, no matter what your needs.
+If that's not an issue for you, this rugged, well-made thermal camera will serve you well, no matter what your needs.